2310 Criteria for Immediate or Expedited Responses to Service Requests

 2342.1 Receipt Date of the Application Form

-See Section 2333, Applications, for a list of acceptable applications.
+Review Section 2333, Applications for a list of acceptable applications.

 2342.2 Timely Referral to MEPD

-Before the initial home visit, staff must check TIERS to determine if the applicant has an active record.
-If there is no active record, consider the person a "new" applicant.
+Before the initial home visit, staff must check Texas Integrated Eligibility Redesign System (TIERS) to determine if the applicant has an active record.
+If there is no active record, consider the person a new applicant.
 A new applicant is a person who is not currently authorized to receive services in TIERS.

-Consider the application complete with a name, address and signature.
-A person does not have to fill out the application in its entirety to be considered valid.
+Consider the application complete with a name, address, and signature.
+A person does not have to fill out the entire application to be considered valid.
 The date of receipt of the application form with the name, address and signature is considered day zero.

 New Applications